The Silk Road

 Maijishan Grottoes

-Located in the wild, verdant mountains southeast of Tianshui, the Maijishan grottoes are home to some of the most renowned Buddhist rock carvings along the Silk Road.
-The cliff sides of Maijishan are adorned with 221 caves containing over 7800 sculptures, primarily carved during the Northern Wei and Zhou dynasties (AD 386–581).
-The rock face ascends steeply, with the numerous grottoes connected by a series of constructed walkways clinging to the sheer cliff.
+Located in the wild mountains southeast of Tianshui, the Maijishan grottoes are home to some of the most renowned Buddhist rock carvings along the Silk Road.
+The cliff sides of Maijishan are adorned with 221 caves containing over 7800 sculptures.
+The cliff is lined with numerous grottoes, connected by walkways that cling dramatically to the rock.

 Yadan National Park